Accelerating Machine Learning Inference with GPUs in ProtoDUNE Data Processing: Infrastructure setup and methods

 The first step in the reconstruction of events in the TPC is the signal processing.
 The goal of this stage is to produce distributions of charge arrival times and positions given the input TPC waveforms.
 The effects of induced currents due to drifting and collecting charge, as well as the response of the front-end electronics, are removed through de-convolution.
 The charge arrival distributions are used in subsequent reconstruction steps, starting with hit finding.
 The hit finding algorithm fits peaks in the wire waveforms, where a hit represents a charge deposition on a single wire at a given time.
 Each hit corresponds to a fitted peak.
 The hits are input to pattern recognition algorithms such as Pandora~\citep{pandorasdk,pandorauboone,DUNE:2022wlc}.
 This stage finds the high-level objects associated with particles, like tracks, showers, and vertices, and assembles them into a hierarchy of parent-daughter nodes that ultimately point back to the candidate neutrino interaction.
 More details on the reconstruction workflow are described in Ref.~\cite{DUNE:2020cqd}.

 In ProtoDUNE-SP, a novel algorithm is developed based on a convolutional neural network (CNN) to perform the classification of each reconstructed hit as track-like or arising from electromagnetic cascades~\citep{DUNE:2022fiy}.
 These hit-level classifications can be used alongside pattern recognition based reconstruction algorithms such as Pandora to refine the track or shower classification of reconstructed particles.
 The CNN model was trained using TensorFlow~\citep{tensorflow2015-whitepaper}.
-Hereafter, we call this algorithm EmTrkMichelId.
+In the DUNE code base this algorithm is known as {\it EmTrkMichelId}; hereafter, we call this algorithm EmTrk.

-In order to improve the efficiency and speed of the inference of ML algorithms in a large-scale data processing, GPU acceleration specifically for the ProtoDUNE reconstruction chain has been integrated without disrupting the native computing workflow using the services for optimized network inference on coprocessors (SONIC) approach~\citep{larrecodnn,Wang:2020fjr}.
+In order to improve the efficiency and speed of the inference of ML algorithms in a large-scale data processing, GPU acceleration specifically for the ProtoDUNE-SP reconstruction chain has been integrated without disrupting the native computing workflow using the services for optimized network inference on coprocessors (SONIC) approach~\citep{larrecodnn,Wang:2020fjr}.
 With the integrated framework, the most time-consuming task, track and particle shower hit identification, runs faster by a factor of 17.
 This results in a factor of 2.7 reduction in the total processing time when compared with CPU-only production.
-This initial test using a small number of simulated ProtoDUNE events showed a viable, cost-effective way to solve the computing challenge facing the neutrino experiments.
-In this work, we report the results of reprocessing the entire 7 million ProtoDUNE events taken during the test beam runs with the SONIC-enabled framework.
+This initial test using a small number of simulated ProtoDUNE-SP events showed a viable, cost-effective way to solve the computing challenge facing the neutrino experiments.
+In this work, we report the results of reprocessing the entire 7 million ProtoDUNE-SP events taken during the test beam runs with the SONIC-enabled framework.